emiliensocchi/emiliensocchi.github.io/_posts/2024-07-25-abusing-pim-related-application-permissions-in-microsoft-graph-part-1.md

 $response
 ```

-Executing the above PowerShell script confirms that the [`PrivilegedAccess.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedaccessreadwriteazureadgroup) or [`PrivilegedAssignmentSchedule.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedassignmentschedulereadwriteazureadgroup) permission can be leveraged to add a controlled user account to a role-assignable group and escalate privileges via the group’s membership:
+By executing the above PowerShell script, we can confirm that the [`PrivilegedAccess.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedaccessreadwriteazureadgroup) or [`PrivilegedAssignmentSchedule.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedassignmentschedulereadwriteazureadgroup) permission can be leveraged to add a controlled user account to a role-assignable group and escalate privileges via the group’s membership:

 [![](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/11_screenshot.png)](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/11_screenshot.png)